Written by: Dinah Berch, guest blogger, updated 8/31/22

 Services for Kids

-Temple Israel’s Family Service will be held on the Yom Kippur morning, Thursday September 16th at 9am under the tent at the upper parking lot, followed by children’s activities until the adult service ends.
+Temple Israel’s Family Service will be held on the Yom Kippur morning, details TBD.
 Parents can stay with their children or drop them off.
-Children are also welcomed to join their parents in the adult service at any time (all unvaccinated children must be masked when indoors).
+Children are also welcomed to join their parents in the adult service at any time.
 There is no family or child programing during Kol Nidre or Neilah.

 For Yom Kippur, my two favorite children’s books are Sammy Spider’s Yom Kippur by Sylvia A. Rouss and The Hardest Word, a Yom Kippur Story by Jacqueline Jools.
 For more book suggestions check out PJ Library’s recommendations.